jhoodsmith/simple_log_counter/README.md

 Only the linking code that makes up the [script file](exe/simple_log_counter) is not covered by a spec.
 This was considered acceptable as the linking code follows a standard Ruby idiom.
-Specs will need to be added if the CLI becomes more advanced with the addition of, e.g., help option, additional controls.
+Specs will need to be added if the CLI becomes more advanced with the addition of, say, a help option or additional controls.

 ### Separation of concerns